boyuan-zhang/boyuan-zhang.github.io/_pages/about.md

 ---
 Welcome!

-I am currently an Economist at Amazon - <a href="https://www.amazon.jobs/en/teams/scot">SCOT</a> team, focusing on time series forecast.
+I am currently an Economist on the Supply Chain Optimization Technologies ( <a href="https://www.amazon.jobs/en/teams/scot">SCOT</a>) team at Amazon.com, focusing on time series forecast.
 I received my Ph.D. degree from the University of Pennsylvania under supervision of Prof. <a href="https://www.sas.upenn.edu/~fdiebold/">Francis X. Diebold</a> and Prof. <a href="https://web.sas.upenn.edu/schorf/">Frank Schorfheide</a>.

 My research interests include econometrics, machine learning, applied macroeconomics, and climate econometrics.